How to Get Off Sleeping Pills

 Your heart does.
 Most of it is remade in about three days.
 Most of your body takes a few weeks to replace and remake itself.

-Which may explain why sleeping pills increase death through accidents, heart disease, and if Dan Kripke’s data can be believed, cancer.
-His rising dose response curve shows regular pill use increasing death rates five times.
+This may explain why sleeping pills increase death through accidents, heart disease, and if Dan Kripke’s data can be believed, cancer.
+His rising dose-response curve shows regular pill use increasing death rates five times.

 Even if they add perhaps 10-20 minutes of sleep, sleeping pills don’t produce natural sleep.
 The human regenerative system is vast, fast, powerful and complex.
 The sleep produced by sleeping pills may not be the ticket for what it takes to remake you.
 Sleeping pill “sleep” may not regenerate you as well as natural sleep.

 Their success is also part illusion.
 Sleeping pills worsen memory.
 That includes memories of waking up.

 Using sleeping pills is an experiment on yourself.
 Your memories will change.
 Some will disappear.